Story ProgressBack to home

-About Punjabi Lemon Chicken Recipe: A melt in your mouth chicken recipe with a tangy kick.
+About Punjabi Lemon Chicken Recipe: A melt in your mouth chicken recipe with a tangy twist.
 Punjabi lemon chicken made with citrus juices, sugarcane juice and some basic Indian spices.
-Try a different yet delicious version of a chicken at your next dinner party and you wouldn't be able to resist coming back to this chicken recipe!
+Try this tangy yet delicious version of chicken at your next dinner party and you wouldn't be able to resist coming back to this chicken recipe!

 Ingredients of Punjabi Lemon Chicken

 - 6 Chicken thighs (without skin)

 - 2 tsp cumin seeds

 - 6 garlic cloves, chopped